 - Do not put anything in the ear unless your doctor tells you to do so.

-- Be aware that some prescription and over the counter medicines may affect hearing.
-These are called ototoxic medicines.
-Children with unilateral hearing loss should have their hearing checked often if they are on an ototoxic medicine.
-Ask your doctor or pharmacist if you are not sure if a medicine your child is taking is ototoxic.
+- Be aware that some prescription and over-the-counter medicines may affect hearing.
+These are called ototoxic (oh tah TOK sik) medicines.
+Children with unilateral hearing loss should have their hearing checked often if they are taking an ototoxic medicine.
+Ask your doctor or pharmacist if you are not sure if a medicine your child is taking can damage hearing.

 - The doctors your child sees in the future should be told about the hearing loss.

-- Have a hearing test once a year by a certified audiologist.
+- Have a hearing test one (1) time a year by a certified audiologist.
 If you think that there has been a change in hearing (better or worse), the child’s hearing should be tested as soon as possible.

 This document is not intended to take the place of the care and attention of your personal physician or other professional medical services.
 Our aim is to promote active participation in your care and treatment by providing information and education.
 Questions about individual health concerns or specific treatment options should be discussed with your physician.

 St. Jude complies with health care-related federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.

 ATTENTION: If you speak another language, assistance services, free of charge, are available to you.
 Call 1-866-278-5833 (TTY: 1-901-595-1040).